rhpit/manageiq-cli/ISSUE_TEMPLATE.md

 ### Summary

-Describe you would like to acheive
+Describe what you would like to achieve

 ### Importance

-Tell us why do you think this change is important
+Tell us why you believe this feature request is important

 ### Use Cases

-Describe few use cases (this helps when creating tests)
+Describe a few use cases (this helps when creating tests)

 ---------------------